Akshatau/M2-EmbSys/Project/2_Architecture/README.md

 8) Keypad:

- - It is used to take input form passengers to operate car window movement like up or down.
+ - It is used to take input from passengers to operate car window movement like up or down.

-## Behavioural Diagram
+## Behavioral Diagram
 - Obstacle detection and safety System:

 ![m2 1](https://user-images.githubusercontent.com/46949702/157332069-4b8046ae-0a36-4878-85c2-99bdadcb89a9.png)

-- Obstacle Dectection Sub-System:
+- Obstacle Detection Sub-System:

 ![m2-fw](https://user-images.githubusercontent.com/46949702/157332094-77e426ce-808d-4e10-a0fc-08249dbc3a32.png)